 svn copy foo bar; svn delete foo.

-That is, bar
+That is, bar is scheduled for

-addition as a copy of foo
+addition as a copy of foo, and

-is scheduled for removal.
+foo is scheduled for removal.

 svn move does not create intermediate